thaynanff/Databases-and-SQL/1. E-Commerce-Project/README.md

 # E-Commerce Project

-This project was developed in MySQL Worckbench as part of the [Database Experience](https://www.dio.me/bootcamp/database-experience) bootcamp from Digital Innovation One (DIO).
+This project was developed in MySQL Workbench as part of the [Database Experience](https://www.dio.me/bootcamp/database-experience) bootcamp from Digital Innovation One (DIO).
 It was intended to create an E-Commerce Entity-Relationship Model and improve it, answering some questions.

 ## Main entities: